 Richard H. Tomlinson (PhD '48, McGill University) enjoyed a career in Chemistry that won him national recognition as a university teacher and success as an inventor and entrepreneur.
 In the year 2000, he created an exceptional series of recruitment student awards with the aim of giving the finest young minds the opportunity to study at McGill University.

-The Tomlinson Fellowships are recruitment fellowships for Master's in the Faculty of Science and for Doctoral research in any discipline.
+The Tomlinson Fellowships are recruitment fellowships for Doctoral research in any discipline.

 |Program||Tomlinson Doctoral Fellowships|